Corporate plan 2023 / 2028 (2025 / 26 refresh)

 - Progress the Palace Theatre and Albert Hall developments to secure our historic buildings for future generations and seek an innovative solution to secure the future of the Elysium building.

-- Work with partners to develop commercial meanwhile uses.
+- Work with partners to develop shorter term uses for buildings pending longer term regeneration.

 - Develop and promote more city living, including new hotels, retail, office space and food and beverage facilities.